SoftUni-Internal/interactive-content/EN/05-Reflection-and-Annotations/03-Constructors-Fields-Methods.md

 # Fields Set and Get

-Lets discuss now, how we can setting value for a field via Reflection
+Lets discuss, how we can setting value for a field via Reflection

 ``` java
 Field field = targetClass.getDeclaredField(fieldName);